What causes thyroid cancer?

-Thyroid cancer is linked with a number of inherited conditions (described in the section, “What are the risk factors for thyroid cancer?”), but the exact cause of most thyroid cancers is not yet known.
+Thyroid cancer is linked with a number of inherited conditions (described in Thyroid cancer risk factors), but the exact cause of most thyroid cancers is not yet known.

 Certain changes in a person’s DNA can cause thyroid cells to become cancerous.
 DNA is the chemical in each of our cells that makes up our genes – the instructions for how our cells function.
 We usually look like our parents because they are the source of our DNA.
 But DNA affects more than just how we look.
 It also can influence our risk for developing certain diseases, including some kinds of cancer.